superfeedr/subtome/mozilla-guest-post.markdown

 <script src="https://gist.github.com/julien51/4332573.js">
 </script>

-If you've created a reader, you could maybe [register with Subtome](http://www.subtome.com/developers.html) so that your users subscribe to content online more easily.
+If you've created a reader, you could maybe [register with SubToMe](http://www.subtome.com/developers.html) so that your users subscribe to content online more easily.
 It's easy to do so!

-Finally, this is a very early stage project, you want to learn more, please check the [Subtome website](http://www.subtome.com/).
+Finally, this is a very early stage project, you want to learn more, please check the [SubToMe website](http://www.subtome.com/).
 [We](http://superfeedr.com/) would love to get your feedback!.